Kushagra-Pant/ArduinoCade/README.md

 The 2024 Edition was the first ever edition we created.
 It has 2 games.

 The 2025 Edition was the second edition.
 It adds another game, is compact, and comes with many consolidated features.
+[Link to Demo](https://drive.google.com/file/d/1EBXSCa3ZuiyiIG8aVwZnPsJEiD8OK9uN)

 More information on either edition, as well as a circuit diagram, can be found in their respective reports.